MD-AHAD-KHAN-PATHAN/QuantumEstates/README.md

 - Property buy request Tracking: Enable users to track the status of their property, including whether they have been viewed or received responses.

-- Adding Property details post: Registered agent can add new property post to the database, contributing to the catalog and keeping it up-to-date.
+- Adding Property details post: Registered agents can add new property posts to the database, contributing to the catalog and keeping it up-to-date.

-- Property Data Management: The project enables Registered Agent to add, update, and remove property post their cart, creating a seamless and user-friendly Buy experience.
+- Property Data Management: The project enables Registered Agents to add, update, and remove property post their cart, creating a seamless and user-friendly Buy experience.

 - Responsive Design: This project is not only feature-rich but also offers a responsive design, ensuring an optimal viewing experience on various devices, including desktops, tablets, and mobile phones.

-- Seamless User Experience: With Firebase authentication, MongoDB storage, and Express.js server functionality, My project offers a complete and engaging platform for property buyer or property seller to explore, interact with, and potentially grab their dream property.
+- Seamless User Experience: With Firebase authentication, MongoDB storage, and Express.js server functionality, My project offers a complete and engaging platform for property buyers or property sellers to explore, interact with, and potentially grab their dream property.